Premier Anomaly: A Framework for Beating SPY Year After Year

 Correlation is not Causation

 Correlation reflects how assets tend to move in relation to one another, but it doesn’t guarantee consistent behavior.
 Combining assets with varying correlations builds portfolio resilience—at the cost of total expected returns, which is the core premise of hedging.
-This positions the Q72 Stratum Index to perform across a range of market environments.
+This positions the Stratum Modular ETF Strategy to perform across a range of market environments.

 A correlation matrix measures how assets move in relation to each other, with values ranging from -1 to 1: